Peppermint Patty: Character traits

 Peppermint Patty hires Snoopy twice to serve as her watchdog so she can sleep better at night, but both attempts are unsuccessful.
 The first time, Snoopy is unable to abandon her waterbed in the guest room to catch the burglars who are stealing from the house, and the second time, a girl poodle distracts him and becomes his fiancée (the engagement is called off on the day of the wedding), leading Patty to angrily call Charlie Brown late at night and order him to come to her house to replace Snoopy as watchdog.
 Besides guard duties, Peppermint Patty also retains Snoopy's services in other ways, including as an attorney and as a figure skating coach.

-Her full name, Patricia Reichardt, is first mentioned in the January 15, 1972 strip when she, with Snoopy acting as her attorney, openly challenges the school's new dress code that forbids shorts and sandals.
-Her formal name reappears at least twice.
-In the January 8, 1985 strip, Marcie announces to the class, "One of our classmates, Miss Patricia Reichardt, has just won the All-City Essay Contest."
-In the February 5, 1993 strip, Patty reads to Marcie an ad she has placed in the paper:
+Her full name, Patricia Reichardt, is first mentioned in the January 15, 1972, strip when she, with Snoopy acting as her attorney, openly challenges the school's new dress code that forbids shorts and sandals.

-First panel: PP: See, Marcie?
-My ad is in the paper..

-Second panel: PP: "Help wanted...attractive young lady can't remember history dates."

-Third panel: PP: "Doesn't understand fractions.
-Call Patricia Reichardt at number below.."

-Fourth panel: PP: What do you think, Marcie?
-M: You are extremely weird, sir.

 Patty is the most "tomboyish" girl in the comic strip; she is a star athlete, especially in baseball where her team regularly trounces Charlie Brown's.
 In the first series of strips in which Patty appeared in 1966, she actually joins "Chuck's" team as its new pitcher, relegating Charlie Brown to the outfield.
 However, she quits in disgust after only one game; despite tossing a no-hitter and slamming five home runs, her new team loses, 37–5, because of their somewhat porous defense.
-In another occasion, she lets Charlie Brown throw the last pitch of the game, having so far pitched a no-hit game leading 50–0, only to see him lose the game, 51–50.
+On another occasion, she lets Charlie Brown throw the last pitch of the game, having pitched a no-hit game leading 50–0, only to see him lose the game 51–50.

 Peppermint Patty lives with and is particularly close to her father, even though he apparently has to travel a lot.
-He refers to his daughter as his "rare gem", a nickname which extremely pleases Patty.
-No siblings are ever mentioned, thus Peppermint Patty is presumed to be an only child.
+He refers to her as his "rare gem", a nickname Patty loves.
+No siblings are ever mentioned.
 She has often lamented her lack of a mother to help her prepare for skating competitions and such: